 Follow directions.
 Always apply your active brightening products (a) exactly as directed, (b) in small amounts, massaged all the way into the skin, and (c) in the total absence of irritation.
-Avoid the entire mouth area and smile lines every other day if you’re dry, sensitive, or if you are directed to do so.
-Avoid sensitive areas for a few days if they become darkened, too dry or irritated.
+Avoid the entire mouth area and smile lines every other day if you’re dry, or sensitive, or if you are directed to do so.
+Avoid sensitive areas for a few days if they become darkened, too dry, or irritated.

 Don’t scrub your skin if you start to peel or flake.
-Don’t use sonic brushes, washcloths, towels, buffing pads, spa gloves or abrasive scrubs.
+Don’t use sonic brushes, washcloths, towels, buffing pads, spa gloves, or abrasive scrubs.
 Ask for help if constant flaking is an ongoing issue.

 Never apply a thicker coat of your skin brightener or exfoliant to dark areas.
 This will cause light “halos” around the dark spots and patches, and cause irritation and rebound darkening of those areas.